 Caused by the growing conditions and not a pest or disease.
 It is caused by inadequate pollination that’s a result of cool weather in early summer.
 Thankfully, this is usually a temporary problem and as the weather starts to improve, plants will be pollinated.

 That’s how to grow courgettes!

-Now that you’ve had a go at growing courgettes, it’s worth expanding your vegetable patch and trying potatoes, beetroot and onions.
+Now that you’ve tried to grow courgettes, it’s worth expanding your vegetable patch and trying potatoes, beetroot and onions or even have a go at growing bell peppers.
 All are food staples and will provide you with a range of homegrown crops to enjoy.

 By growing vegetables, you cut your carbon miles and do a little to help the environment.
 And that’s how to grow courgettes!